el-moudni-hicham/genetic-algorithm-find-alphabets/README.md

 The algorithm terminates if the population has converged.
 Then it is said that the genetic algorithm has provided a set of solutions to our problem.

-## 4. Example Implementation in Java to Guess a Word
+## Example Implementation in Java to Guess a Word

 1. Initial population

-   [x] Create Individual :
+   - Create Individual :

    ```java
    package ma.enset.entites;